 5. From where will I source the products?

 When you know what to sell, plunge into all the researching prior to the stocking of products.
 Make sure you are getting most competitive prices for the products so as to keep a profitable margin.
 Browse through market trends and choose products that are in demand.
 Don’t copy exact items that are selling fast on other sites, observe trends and come up with unique products that your customers will like and buy.
 Source the right products at the right prices is only half the battle.
-You also need a smooth system to ensure you source your products at the right time and never run out of stock.
+You also need a smooth order management system to ensure you source your products at the right time and never run out of stock.

 6. How will I handle Customer Issues and other problems?